 What is in cassoulet?

-It was my friend Bertrand who introduced me to cassoulet many years ago.
-The first time he offered it to me I innocently said "This smells great, what is cassoulet?”
-In his matter of fact French way he said " Cassoulet is cassoulet!"
-Okay then, not what I would call a descriptive answer, but in the face of an aroma that beckoned me loudly I had no other choice but to try it.
+This French sausage stew is a close cousin to the Brazilian dish Feijoada * or the Spanish Fabada Asturiana.** My friend Bertrand introduced me to it many years ago.
+The first time he offered it to me I innocently said "This smells great, what is it?"
+In his matter-of-fact French way he said " Cassoulet is cassoulet!"
+Okay then, not what I would call a descriptive answer, but in the face of an aroma that beckoned me loudly, I had no other choice but to try it.
 I ate the whole bowl.